Technology in Medicine Scholarly Concentration Program

 - Consider a technology-related project for their quality improvement project during CBLC

-- Continue work on their longitudinal project
+- Continue work on their longitudinal project as time allows

 - Complete a longitudinal project for credit OR